 - Heat palm shortening in a large pain over medium-high heat.

-- Beat together eggs and Wish-Bone® House Italian Dressing.
+- Beat together eggs and Italian dressing.
 Toss with broccoli florets until the vegetables are evenly wet and shiny.

 - Mix together flour, Parmesan cheese, baking powder and salt.
 Toss with broccoli florets to coat.